manub/scalatest-embedded-kafka/README.md

-**Note:** *This repository shortly will be no longer maintained.
+**Note:** *This repository is no longer maintained.
 New versions will be available at https://github.com/embeddedkafka/embedded-kafka and https://github.com/embeddedkafka/embedded-kafka-schema-registry respectively.*

 # scalatest-embedded-kafka
 A library that provides an in-memory Kafka instance to run your tests against.